stephenreid321/stephenreid/app/markdown/ai_consultancy.md

 * On the impact side, I'm a social entrepreneur, experienced facilitator and qualified coach who has worked with organisations including 38 Degrees, Greenpeace UK, the New Economics Foundation, and 350.org.

-This holistic perspective ensures that the AI solutions are not only technically sound but also accessible, ethical and aligned with your unique organisational culture.
+This holistic perspective ensures that AI solutions are not only technically sound but also accessible, ethical and aligned with your unique organisational culture.

 ### Step into the AI future